 - Homeownership is underrated: Last thing worth noting here is the home ownership column – I included that to illustrate that owning your own home outright can be a really good investment that is both inherently inflation protected and does wonders for reducing your risk profile.
 When you don’t have a ‘mortgage’ to pay every month, the freedom and flexibility that brings can be life changing.
 The ‘yield’ portion of the return is the comparable cost of rent for something similar in your neighborhood.
 The total return includes that yield along with some modest 3-5% increase in home value over time

 So, to boost your passive income, I would really only consider the homeownership, or real estate investment options.
 Buying stocks might be okay, but yields are still only 2.9% on the high dividend yielding stocks.
 Compare this with the 8-10% yields you get from real estate, and you’re talking about requiring 3-4X the amount of savings invested in stocks if you want to reach Ramen Retirement.
 This is not to say that I don’t own stocks – I do.
 Quite a bit.
 I’ve got a whole bunch of stocks in my retirement accounts I’ve accumulated over the years, and I hold a good chunk of my after tax money in stocks too.
 This is good for diversification.
-My point though, is that if you’re trying to reach Ramen Retirement, the fastest way to get there is through real estate investments.
+My point though, is that if you’re trying to reach Ramen Retirement and generate passive income today, the fastest way to get there is through real estate investments.

 Reaching Ramen Retirement